adambard/learnxinyminutes-docs/gdscript.html.markdown

 # but in practice you can override virtually any function.

 # _init is called when object gets initialized
-# This is the object's contructor.
+# This is the object's constructor.
 func _init():
   # Initialize object's internal stuff here.
   pass